β

 Sales bonuses have always played a big role in motivating sales teams.
+There are a lot of specific bonuses such as commissions, accelerators, etc. but among all the bonuses out there, SPIFFs have a special place.

-Among all the bonuses out there, SPIFFs have a special place.
 They're not just about giving extra money for sales; they're about guiding a sales team to meet the company's goals.
-In this guide, we'll talk about what is SPIFF in sales, why they matter, and how to use them correctly.
+In this guide, we'll talk about what is a SPIFF in sales, and how they are tools to drive specific outcomes.

 Every SPIFF has a clear reason behind it.
 They are particularly ideal for giving a short-term boost to specific sales goals, making them a valuable tool for addressing immediate business needs.
+They can be paired with other sales incentives to double down on specific goals while still ensuring that salespersons have enough incentive to focus on sales.

 Companies use them for specific reasons: